Jens Andersen Beldenak

-Jens Andersen Beldenak, called the Bald, was a Danish bishop.
+Jens Andersen Beldenak (died 1537), called the Bald, was a Danish bishop.
 He was born in the village of Brøndum, the Limfjord, and died 20 January 1537.
 Historians generally considered him a controversial figure due to his being a contrarian in addition to a quarrelsome character.
 Aside from his position in the church, he was an important figure in the court of King Christian II due to his legal expertise.
 Particularly, Beldenak was credited for transforming Sweden from electoral to a hereditary kingdom.